Skip to Content

 1. Responsibility for monitoring, reviewing, and reporting faculty workload assignments includes the following parties:

-1. Each chair or director is responsible for reviewing, approving, and transmitting the workload assignments of each faculty member within their academic unit to the dean, including explanations when a faculty member’s assignments deviate from department, school, college, or university policy.
+1. Each chair or director is responsible for reviewing, approving, and transmitting the workload assignments of each faculty member within their academic unit to the dean, including explanations when a faculty member’s assignments deviate from department, school, college, division, or university policy.

-3. The provost and executive vice president for Academic Affairs will have final responsibility for the approval of faculty workload assignments in conformity with this policy, subject only to review by the president and final action by The Texas State University System Board of Regents.
+3. The provost and EVPAA will have final responsibility for the approval of faculty workload assignments in conformity with this policy, subject only to review by the president and final action by The Texas State University System Board of Regents.

 4. Chairs or directors and deans are responsible for ensuring appropriate workload and resource stewardship by reviewing academic unit policies, workload reports, and monitoring policy compliance.
 They are also responsible for implementing early oversight of faculty workload to ensure consistency and appropriate resource stewardship for all upcoming semesters.